Panoramic Voltage-Sensitive Optical Mapping of Contracting Hearts using Cooperative Multi-View Motion Tracking with 12 to 24 Cameras: Discussion

-Lastly, we achieved very high spatial resolutions thanks to the many cameras and the Sony IMX287 CMOS sensor, which produces images in the order of $300 \times 300$ pixels at 500 fps.
-We measured electrical wave phenomena on the entire ventricular surface with about 0.5-1 million pixels (about $150 \mu m$ per pixel).
+Lastly, we achieved high spatial resolutions thanks to the many cameras with their low-cost CMOS sensor, which produces images in the order of $300 \times 300$ pixels at 500 fps.
+We measured electrical wave phenomena on the entire ventricular surface with about 0.5-1 million pixels at spatial resolutions of about \SI{120}{\micro\meter} per pixel.
 At these resolutions, we can identify single small vessels across the ventricular surface.
-Thus far, optical mapping was performed only on parts of the contracting ventricular surface, with video images in the order $100 \times 100$ pixels.
-The Sony sensor comprises a lower dynamic range and smaller pixels ($6.9 \mu m \times 6.9 \mu m$) and is associated with lower light-efficiency and signal-to-noise ratio (than e.g. Teledyne Photometrics Evolve 128), see also \cite{Lee2017}.
-However, we demonstrated that the signal quality is excellent in a multi-camera setting with the averaging of the signals from multiple cameras.
-Previously, we already determined that the video data resulting from these cameras can be tracked \cite{Lebert2022}.
+Currently, optical mapping is typically performed only on parts of the ventricular surface, with video images in the order $100 \times 100$ pixels.
+The sensor comprises a lower dynamic range and smaller pixels (\SI{6.9}{\micro\metre} $\times$ \SI{6.9}{\micro\metre}) associated with lower light-efficiency and signal-to-noise ratio (than e.g. Teledyne Photometrics Evolve 128), see also \citep{Lee2017}.
+However, we demonstrated that the signal quality is very high when averaging the signals from multiple cameras.
+In a previous study, we determined that the video quality of the low-cost cameras is sufficient for tracking \cite{Lebert2022}.